-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-Country: United Kingdom
+Country: United Kingdom (33/180 Press Freedom)

-Launched in 2001, Spiked is a British Internet magazine focusing on politics, culture and society from a libertarian viewpoint.
-Spiked focuses on issues of freedom and state control, science and technology, culture, education and literature.
-According to their about page “Spiked is the magazine that wants to change the world as well as report on it.
-We are committed to fighting for humanism, democracy and freedom.
+Launched in 2001, Spiked is a British Internet magazine focusing on politics, culture, and society from a libertarian viewpoint.
+Spiked focuses on issues of freedom and state control, science and technology, culture, education, and literature.
+According to their about page, “Spiked is the magazine that wants to change the world as well as report on it.
+We are committed to fighting for humanism, democracy, and freedom.
 “The current editor is Brendan O’Neill.

 Funded by / Ownership